Class CoordinateOperationContext

 public void setDesiredAccuracy(double accuracy)

 Sets the desired accuracy in metres.
 A value of 0 means to search for the most accurate operation.
-See getDesiredAccuracy() for more details about what we mean by "most accurate".
+See getDesiredAccuracy() for more details about what we mean by most accurate.

 Parameters: